LucasGPrudente/leetcode-problems/problem-description/README.md

 - 1275 - Find Winner on a Tic Tac Toe Game
 - 2079 - Watering Plants
 - 2303 - Calculate Amount Paid in Taxes
+- 2491 - Divide Players Into Teams of Equal Skill
 - 2643 - Row With Maximum Ones
 - 2679 - Sum in a Matrix
 - 3043 - Find the Length of the Longest Common Prefix